-One of the “side-effects” of installing Microsoft Office Starter on the system is the creation of a virtual drive on the system.
-This drive is visible in Windows Explorer, usually mapped to letter q or r, but not accessible by the user.
-When you click on the drive you get the notification that the Location is not available and that access is denied.
+If you have installed the Microsoft Office Starter 2010 on your system then you might have also got to see the virtual drive created by the MS Office Starter 2010.
+This is actually the cons of installing Microsoft Office Starter 2010 on the system.
+This drive is visible in Windows Explorer, usually mapped to letter Q or R, but it won’t be accessible by the user.
+Even when you click on the drive you may get the notification that the Location is not available and that access is denied.

-Locate Microsoft Office Click-to-Run 2010 (or another version depending on the Office Starter version installed) and select to uninstall it.
+Look for the “Microsoft Office Click-to-Run 2010” (or another version depending on the Office Starter version installed) and select to uninstall it.

 A restart of the system would be necessary to complete the removal of Office Click-to-Run and Virtual Drive from your system.